Find A Recycling Center Near You

 How to Recycle Glass Bottles

-Looking for a place to recycle glass bottles or jars?
+Are you in search of a location where you can recycle glass bottles or jars?
 The good news is you can do it easily at a glass recycling center near you or even at home.

 Why Recycle Glass at Home?

 Glass is ubiquitous.
 We use it to package nearly everything.
-But, unlike most food or beverage options, glass can be recycled endlessly without sacrificing quality.
+However, unlike most food or beverage options, glass is infinitely recyclable without compromising its quality.

-Recycled glass bottles can be used in place of 95% of raw materials, meaning all efforts to reuse it save precious materials from being wasted.
-Did you know that for every ton of glass recycled, over a ton of natural resources is saved?
+Recycled glass bottles can replace 95% of raw materials, meaning all efforts to reuse them save precious materials from being wasted.
+Did you know that for every ton of glass recycled, over a ton of natural resources are saved?

-If you’re wondering if it’s worth returning those bottles you’ve got at home, you should know that deposits add up quickly.
+If you’re wondering if returning those bottles you’ve got at home is worth it, you should know that deposits add up quickly.
 Many states have bottle deposits that can pay back up to 10 cents for each bottle.
 So if you’ve had a big party or have just accumulated a bunch of bottles over the past few weeks, toss them all in your car and hustle over to a glass bottle recycling center near you.

 Most grocery stores in your town will have a glass recycling machine.
 Be sure to separate by color, as this will help the process on both ends—for you and for the facility.
-Be sure to clean the bottles first before returning them, and be prepared to stand in line!
+Clean the bottles first before returning them, and be prepared to stand in line!

 Computer Recycling